Symplectic capacity and short periodic billiard trajectory: Introduction

-The goal of this paper is to prove the following theorem:
+The main theorem of this paper is the following:

-\begin{thm} Let $\Omega$ be a bounded domain in $({\R}^n, g_n)$ with smooth boundary, where $g_n$ denotes the flat metric on ${\R}^n$.
-Then, there exists a periodic billiard trajectory on $\Omega$ with at most $n+1$ bounce times and satisfies the following length estimate:
+\begin{thm} Let $\Omega$ be a bounded domain in $\R^n$ with smooth boundary.
+Then, there exists a periodic billiard trajectory $\gamma$ on $\Omega$ with at most $n+1$ bounce times and which satisfies the following length estimate: